tomkirish/AzureSecNotes/README.md

     * Definition -
         * Most common choice for deploying web app/sites, REST API's, and mobile back ends. .NET, .NET Core, Jara, Ruby, Node.js, or Python can be used.
     * Features -
-        * Load balancing and traffice manager provide high availability.
+        * Load balancing and traffic manager provide high availability.
 Scaling is also a feature.
 DevOps capabilities are incorporated such as continuous deployment utilizing Azure DevOps, Git, Docker Hub, and more....
     * Built-In Azure Security -
         * Azure web apps run within their own isolated sandbox environment
         * VM instances and runtime software receive regular updates